OpenTermsArchive/engine/CONTRIBUTING.md

 When multiple versions coexist, **terms are only tracked in their English version and for the European (EEA) jurisdiction**.

 > We intend to expand coverage, but we focus for the moment on this subset of documents to fine-tune the system.

+### `executeClientScripts`

+This boolean property, when set to `true` executes client script before trying to get document content by browsing to the URL with an headless browser.
+It's set to `false` by default.
+It is useful when the content of the document is loaded or modified dynamically on the browser side by client scripts.

+**:warning: Browsing with an headless browser is expensive and time consuming, use only when necessary.**

 ### `select`